Volterra Neural Networks (VNNs): Background and Related Work

-Each factor contained in the brackets can be interpreted as the output of a linear Finite Impulse Response (FIR) filter, thus allowing a layered representation of the Filter.
+Each factor contained within brackets can be interpreted as the output of a linear Finite Impulse Response (FIR) filter, thus allowing a layered representation of the Filter.
 A nested filter implementation with $L=2$ and $K=2$ is shown in Figure \ref{Nested_fig}.
 The length of the filter is increased by adding modules in parallel, while the order is increased by additional layers.
-Much like any multi-layer network, the weights of the synthesized filter are updated layer after layer according to a backpropogation scheme.
+Much like any multi-layer network, the weights of the synthesized filter are updated at successive layers according to a backpropogation scheme.

 The nested structure of the Volterra Filter, yields much faster learning in comparison to that based on Equation \ref{Volterra_Series}.
 It, however, does not reduce the number of parameters to be learned, leading to potential over-parameterization when learning higher order filter approximations.
 Such a structure was used for a system identification problem in \cite{osowski1994multilayer}.
 The mean square error between the desired signal ($d_t$) and the output of the filter ($y_t$) was used as the cost functional to be minimized,